 Visit Mariazell – A Place of Pilgrimage in Styria, Austria

-Actually, I prefer traveling abroad rather than exploring my own country.
-However, in the past few weeks, I decided to plan some day trips to places not far from my home.
 Due to my studies, I just didn’t have enough time to travel far away.
 One of the places I recently went to was a small city called Mariazell, which is a very important and popular pilgrimage place in Styria.

 Since I was a child, I’ve been to Mariazell a few times but not in the last couple of years.
 Luckily, my sister and I had the brilliant idea to take a day trip there as it’s only a 50-minute drive away.
-It was so nice being there again after such a long time and the place really reminded me of my childhood.
-I almost forgot how lovely and fascinating this city really is!

 (This post contains affiliate links, which means I receive a certain percentage of a sale if you purchase after clicking.)